grafana/faro-web-sdk/docs/sources/tutorials/quick-start-browser.md

 ### Advanced

-The following example shows how you can specify and customize transports and instrumentations.
+The following example shows you how to specify and customize transports and instrumentations.

 ```ts
 import {